Wolverine971/9takes/src/blog/enneagram/enneagram-type-1.md

 <h2 id="fears">😨 Fears of an Enneagram 1</h2>

+The core fears of Type 1 personalities include:

-- Making mistakes or being wrong: Type 1s strongly desire to do things right and be seen as perfect.
+1. **Making mistakes or being wrong**: Type 1s strongly desire to do things right and be seen as perfect.
 They fear making mistakes, as this can lead to feelings of shame and inadequacy.
-- Being imperfect: Type 1s strive for perfection in all areas of their life, including themselves.
+2. **Being imperfect**: Type 1s strive for perfection in all areas of their life.
 They fear being seen as imperfect or flawed, as this can damage their self-image.
-- Being criticized: Type 1s have a critical inner voice and can be very hard on themselves.
+3. **Being criticized**: Type 1s have a critical inner voice and can be very hard on themselves.
 They fear being criticized or judged by others, as this can reinforce their self-criticism.
-- Being irresponsible: Type 1s have a strong sense of duty and responsibility.
+4. **Being irresponsible**: Type 1s have a strong sense of duty and responsibility.
 They fear being seen as irresponsible or unreliable, which can conflict with their self-image as a responsible person.
-- Chaos or disorder: Type 1s need order and structure.
+5. **Chaos or disorder**: Type 1s need order and structure.
 They fear chaos or disorder, as this can make them feel out of control and anxious.

 </section>